 Eventually, a tree grew upon there and that became the big peer of hers that even provided her with the delicious food, Yomari.
 As she became diligent with the tree, a Lkahey and the Lasi ( locals call them a demon couple) tricked and kidnapped her.
 She was then ordered to make loaves of bread in their home.

 Over that time a rat came and asked for a piece of bread.
 Chinnapatta, being so generously gave him the bread, in exchange, the rat also gave her a piece of advice.
-As per which, she knew the intentions of the demon couple and ran away from there with a hand full of jewels.
+As per this, she knew the intentions of the demon couple and ran away from there with a hand full of jewels.

 Witnessing and knowing about that incident, her selfish stepmother made her only daughter, get kidnapped by those demon couples.
-Unlike her elder sister, she was not generous, thus couldn’t know the intentions of the demons and got killed.
+Unlike her elder sister, she was not generous, and thus couldn’t know the intentions of the demons and got killed.